kilofox/kohana/system/guide/kohana/install.md

 ![Install Page](install.png "Example of install page")

 Once your install page reports that your environment is set up correctly you need to either rename or delete `install.php`.
-Kohana is now installed and you should see the output of the welcome controller:
+Kohana is now installed, and you should see the output of the welcome controller:

 ![Welcome Page](welcome.png "Example of welcome page")